UK Vape Tax Increase: Expectations and Implications

-Compounding the confusion are mixed signals from the government in the form of the Prime Minister's nationwide ‘Swap to Stop’ campaign, aimed at encouraging vaping, whilst providing no definitive plan to tackle the widespread black market - an industry which is overwhelmingly responsible for the rise in youth vaping, and which stands to benefit the most from the new vape tax.
-The government's solution to throw more money at the problem casts further doubt on their reasoning and motivations.
+Compounding the confusion are mixed signals from the government in the form of their nationwide ‘Swap to Stop’ campaign, aimed at encouraging vaping, whilst providing no definitive plan to tackle the widespread black market - an industry which is overwhelmingly responsible for the rise in youth vaping, and which stands to benefit the most from the new vape tax.

 Table of contents